CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Regarding treasure, most of the materials in this room lack value, but three small bottles contain rare reagents: mercury, dragon bile, and powdered nightshade.
-These reagents are worth 25 gold pieces each to an apothecary or alchemist.
+These reagents are worth 25 bronze coins each to an apothecary or alchemist.

 ### 12. Glasstaff's Quarters